-Searches package recipes and binaries in the local cache or in a remote.
+Searches package recipes and binaries in the local cache or a remote.

 If you provide a pattern, then it will search for existing package recipes matching it.
 If a full reference is provided (pkg/0.1@user/channel) then the existing binary packages for that reference will be displayed.
 The default remote is ignored, if no remote is specified, the search will be done in the local cache.
-Search is case sensitive, exact case has to be used.
+Search is case sensitive, the exact case has to be used.
 For case insensitive file systems, like Windows, case sensitive search can be forced with '-case-sensitive'.

 '''

 positional arguments:

 pattern_or_reference Pattern or package recipe reference, e.g., 'boost/',

 'MyPackage/1.2@user/channel'

 optional arguments:

 -h, --help

 show this help message and exit

 -o, --outdated

 Show only outdated from recipe packages.
 This flag can

 only be used with a reference

 -q QUERY, --query QUERY

 Packages query: 'os=Windows AND (arch=x86 OR

 compiler=gcc)'.
 The 'pattern_or_reference' parameter

 has to be a reference: MyPackage/1.2@user/channel

 -r REMOTE, --remote REMOTE

 Remote to search in. '-r all' searches all remotes

+Make a case-sensitive search.
+Use it to guarantee

 --case-sensitive

-Make a case-sensitive search.
-Use it to quarantee

 case-sensitive search in Windows or other case-

 insensitive file systems

 Print just the list of recipes

 --raw

 --table TABLE

 Outputs html file with a table of binaries.
 Only valid

 for a reference search

--j JSON, --json JSON

-json file path where the search information will be
+-j JSON, --json JSON json file path where the search information will be

-written to

-Get a list of revisions for a reference or a package

--rev, --revisions

-reference.

 '''